-Automation is not just a trend, but a “must do” in today’s logistics and manufacturing environments.
+It’s easy to see why automation is not just a trend but a “must-do” in today’s logistics and manufacturing environments.
 The sectors face labor shortages and rising wages, as well as changes to work safety regulations, which constrain operations and growth potential.
-For every 6 supply chain, vacancies there’s only one applicant, with a downward trend.

-Gideon Brothers’ pallet handling robot ameliorates this trend by offering a plug-and-play, self-driving alternative to the transfer forklift and similar vehicles that require a driver.
-Moreover, it does so at a cost that is equal to 69-76% of the cost of a forklift and driver across three shifts, and it offers customers the potential for additional data acquisition opportunities – such as inventory or security – to further offset deployment costs.
+Gideon Brothers’ pallet handling robot relieves some of this pressure by offering a plug-and-play, self-driving alternative to the transfer forklift and similar vehicles that require a driver.
+Moreover, it does so at a cost that is equal to 69-76% of the cost of a forklift and driver across three shifts (as calculated for a number of EU countries), and it offers customers the potential for additional data acquisition opportunities – such as inventory or security – to further offset deployment costs.

 Thanks to its visual perception, Gideon Brothers’ robot performs better than those based on LiDAR (laser) sensors for navigation in typical dynamic manufacturing and warehouse environments.
-Below are the most common use-cases.
+Below are the most common use-cases for different transportation and picking approaches.

-Autonomous mobile robots transport goods from their regular storage place to a central commissioning area where the picker extracts the required goods that have been ordered by the customer.
+Autonomous mobile robots transport goods from their regular storage place to a central commissioning area where pickers extract the items required to fulfill a customer order.
 Once the goods are extracted, the robot returns the pallet to its storage place.

-Who this is for: Companies that want to automate picking, but also want to avoid capital-intensive fixed automated storage systems (e.g. carousels or shuttle systems).
+Who this is for: Companies that want to automate picking, but also want to avoid capital-intensive fixed automated storage and retrieval systems (e.g., carousels or shuttle systems).

 Efficiencies gained: Pick time & number of orders processed increase.
 Eliminating the need to walk from one end of the warehouse to the other in order to fill orders reduces the time required to fulfill those orders – leading to higher volume throughput.